rgbpokka/tp/docs/UserGuide.md

 ### Editing fields of guests/staff: `edit`

-Edit a guest or staff’s contact details by their passport number and staff id respectively.
+Edit a guest or staff’s contact details by their passport number or staff id respectively.
 Only edits the fields that have been passed in as parameters.

 Format: